Code-Institute-Submissions/ClickBox/README1.md

 - mute button - allows the user to compleatly mute the audio with a simple click and

+- color switching - allows the user to alter the colors of the nearly each div/button of the whole website.
 ### Features Left to Implement

 - Shuffle button - This would allow the user to suffle the list of music to change up the experience.